oddlama/vane/documentation/content/vane-bedtime/night_to_day.md

 module = "vane-bedtime"
 ```
 ---
-Once at least 50% of all players in a world are asleep, the night is skipped.
+Once at least 50% of all players in a world are asleep, the night is skipped with a smooth transition to the next day.